kharveyresearch/vmdnn_driving/README.md

 - Download all the code into a directory
 - Create 'checkpoints' and 'logs' folders under the same directory
 - Run 'main.py'
-- Set 'MODE' to 1 for training, 2 for resuming from latest checkpoint, 0 for testing.
+- Set 'MODE' to 1 for training, 2 for resuming from latest checkpoint, 0 for testing
+- To use different network settings, edit net.json directly or use the helper function createnet.py to generate a new net.json

 ## Requirements: